elastic/examples/ElasticStack_docker_setup/v1/README.md

 ## Overview

-In this example, we'll look at a quick start 'how to' for setting up the ELK stack in Docker.
-In just a few commands and configuration files, we'll have an ELK stack up and running in Docker.
+In this example, we'll look at a quick start 'how to' for setting up the Elastic stack in Docker.
+In just a few commands and configuration files, we'll have an Elastic stack up and running in Docker.

 ## Installation